 Deciding applications for tender documents

-When considering whether or not it would be contrary to the public interest to release tender documents agencies need to consider if the information is:
+When considering whether it would be contrary to the public interest to release tender documents agencies need to consider if the information is:

 - exempt under schedule 3 of the RTI Act; or